MissVeronica/um-user-profile-scrolling/README.md

 2. https://wordpress.org/plugins/say-what/

 ## Installation & Updates
-1. Download the zip file and install as a WP Plugin, activate the plugin.
+1. Download the plugin ZIP file at the green Code button
+2. Upload and install with WP as a new WP Plugin, activate the plugin.